We want you to start a conversation.

-No video, photography or recording of any kind is permitted at SVMoA’s lectures.
-Professional photographers must contact the museum in advance to receive permission to take photos at our lectures.
+- Professional photographers and videographers must contact Sun Valley Museum of Art in advance to receive permission to take photos at our events.
 Permission may be granted, but photographers must follow SVMoA’s guidelines or risk being asked to leave and/or lose the right to photograph future events.

 - Wood River High School Performing Arts Theater is located in Hailey and has a parking lot in front of the Community Campus building.
 If this lot is full, there may be overflow parking available in the high school lots to the north of the Community Campus.

 - Please follow directions from the speaker and staff.
 At times we ask that when called on you wait for a mic to be given to you to amplify the sound.
 At times we ask that you make your way to a stationary mic to ask your question or write your question on a piece of paper and pass it to waiting staff.

 - At many of our events that feature an author, a book signing will follow the event.
 The signing usually takes place in the lobby or on the stage where the event takes place.

-Our venues are ADA accessible, but due to the age of certain venues, some have special concerns.
+- Our venues are ADA accessible, but due to the age of certain venues, some have special concerns.

-- If you cannot use your tickets, you may give them to a friend or return them to Sun Valley Museum of Art before the show for a tax-deductible contribution equal to the price you paid for the tickets (excluding ticketing fees, which are not tax deductible).
+- If you cannot use your tickets, you may give them to a friend or return them to Sun Valley Museum of Art before the event for a tax-deductible contribution equal to the price you paid for the tickets (excluding ticketing fees, which are not tax deductible).

 For reasons beyond our control (e.g., weather, artist scheduling, illness), shows may be canceled or postponed.
 If this occurs, we will contact ticket holders via email and post announcements on our website and Facebook page to alert patrons of any changes and what SVMoA will do in this particular situation.
 If you have any questions, please contact us at 208-726-9491.